AlexArcPy/python-for-gis-progression-path/README.md

 - `for` and `while` loops, `if-elif-else` blocks;
 - import of external Python modules and packages (eg. `import os`);
 - functions and how they work (eg. input arguments and `return` statement);
+- reading/writing of text files using the `os` module;

+### Exercises
+This section contains the examples of tasks that you might need to write at some point of time.
+Implementing these tasks in Python code would be a good sign that you have mastered the basics of Python for ArcGIS.
+- get a list field names of Date type in a file geodatabase feature class;

+# Intermediate

+## Resources

+### GIS specific
+- to automate map production using `arcpy.mapping` with data-driven pages;
+- to manage .pdf files (eg. re-ordering, merging, splitting);
+- to export map document to various file formats such as .png and .pdf;
+- update text elements content in layout of map document

+### Python

+# Advanced

+## Resources

+### GIS specific
+### Python